rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/windows/_index.en.md

 - You can change `RustDesk hbbr service` to whatever you desire to name hbbr the service
 - You can change `C:\Program Files\RustDesk Server\hbbs.exe` to wherever you placed the RustDesk binaries
 - You can change `C:\Program Files\RustDesk Server\hbbr.exe` to wherever you placed the RustDesk binaries
 - You do not need the `-k _` option which is optional, it's just for better security.
-In `Pro` version, please ignore `-k _` which applied implicitly.
+In `Pro` version, please ignore `-k _` which is applied implicitly.

 **Command templates:**